CarlMears/ACCESS_assemble_dataset/README.md

 - `start_date`: first day to process, in YYYY-MM-DD format
 - `end_date`: last day to process, in YYYY-MM-DD format
 - `sensor`: name of the sensor - currently only 'amsr2' is supported
+- `target_size`: size of the resampled footprint in km
+- `version`: version of the dataset, e.g., r01v00

 **Optional Arguments:**
 - `--overwrite`: if set, process and write file even if a file for this day already exists